pycontribs/pyrax/docs/cloud_files.md

 	upload_key, total_bytes = cf.upload_folder(folder)

 	# This will upload the contents of the target folder to a container
 	# named 'software'.
-If that container doesn't exist, it will be created.
+If that container does not exist, it will be created.
 	upload_key, total_bytes = cf.upload_folder(folder, container="software")

 	# This is the same as above, but will ignore any files ending in '.pyc'